kartoza/InfrastructureMapper/presentations/PRESENTATION.md

 This folder contains Marp-based presentations for the **Infrastructure Mapper** project.

-All presentations should follow the standardised format below to ensure clarity, consistency, and a strong narrative structure for open days and portfolio use.
+All presentations should follow the standardized format below to ensure clarity, consistency, and a strong narrative structure for open days and portfolio use.
 Presentations are written in Markdown and rendered using [Marp](https://marp.app/).

 ---